noah978/Delta-Docs/FAQ.md

 **Can I transfer files between my device and my computer?**
 Yes, all data can be transferred and backed up on your computer.
 However, only save files and ROMs will work with other emulators as Delta save states and cheat files are only compatible with Delta.
 Open iTunes with your iOS device plugged in, then click on your device in the top right corner.
 Click "Apps" at the top of the screen, then scroll to down to the "File Sharing" section.
 Click Delta, and now you can drag the “Database” folder to your desktop.
 Inside the folder is all of your data.

+If iTunes is not working for you, then I would recommend using a third-party tool like [3uTools](http://www.3u.com/) or [SynciOS](https://www.syncios.com/) to transfer the save files easily.

-You can also access the ROMs and saves from the Files app in the On My iPhone section in a folder named Delta.
+*(Still in Beta)* You can also access the ROMs and saves from the Files app in the On My iPhone section in a folder named Delta.
+In addition, you can export saves individually by long-pressing the game in Delta and selecting "Export Save" from the context menu.

-Note: In order to find a specific game, you will need to long press a rom in Delta, hit share, then copy deep link.
-The unique combination of characters following "/game/" is the name of your file in the database folder.
+Note: In order to find a specific game file, you will need to long press a rom in Delta, hit share, then copy deep link.
+The unique combination of characters following "/game/" is the name and [SHA1 Hash](https://en.wikipedia.org/wiki/SHA-1) of your file in the database folder.

 **If I delete Delta, will I lose my data?**
 Yes.
 If the app no longer opens, copy all of your data to your computer (the database folder) so it isn’t lost, then you can try reinstalling the app and dragging your data back in.
 However, if you do delete the app from your phone but had Delta Sync enabled, your data in Dropbox or Google Drive will be safe and able to sync download when you get Delta reinstalled.